-1. the interests of the oppressed in collectively organizing.
-Basically the thesis is something like: all things being equal, the more oppressed is a group, the more likely it is that it will organize for collective resistance to its oppression.

-2. the interests of the oppressor in preventing collective organizing by the oppressed.
+- 1. The interests of the oppressed in collectively organizing.
+Basically the thesis is something like: all things being equal, an oppressed group will tend to organize for collective resistance to its oppression. - 2.
+The interests of the oppressor in preventing collective organizing by the oppressed.
 The core thesis is something like this: the more the interests of oppressors are threatened by challenges, the more they will attempt to repress collective organization of the oppressed.

-These generates two foundational causal relations:
+These generate two foundational causal relations: